Easton Urban Farm

 Cultivating healthy community through urban farming

 Not only is the Farm a source of produce, it also serves as an educational program for people interested in gardening, suitable for replication in any setting ranging from bucket gardens to backyard gardens to community gardens.
-In the future, the organization intends to build on the success of the Farm and the Food Pantry to establish The Neighborhood Center as a gathering place, where neighbors come to learn and socialize.
-The organization is also pursuing grants to add senior citizens, youth and intergenerational gardening programs.
+In the future, the organization intends to build on the success of the Farm and the Food Pantry to establish The Neighborhood Center is a gathering place, where neighbors come to learn and socialize.
+Currently, efforts are underway to increase opportunities for senior citizens and intergenerational gardening.

 The farm's success has been built on a strong network of volunteers.
 Volunteer opportunities for individuals and groups exist.
-If interested in volunteering at the farm please contact us at
+If interested in volunteering at the farm, please our volunteer coordinator Brenda Havens.